orlandopardini/orlandopardini/README.md

-## 👋 Hi, I’m Orlando Pardini Gardezani, a student at the Federal University of São Paulo, currently pursuing a Bachelor's degree in Chemical Engineering.

-Chemical Engineer with a strong technical and analytical background from the Federal University of São Paulo.
+## 👋 Chemical Engineer with a strong technical and analytical background from the Federal University of São Paulo.
 Experienced in programming, automation, and process optimization.
-Skilled in contributing to financial projects, data analysis, and developing technological solutions for complex problems. 😉.
+My specialization lies in the domain of neural networks, data science, and machine learning.

+I am currently pursuing a stricto sensu Master's degree in Chemical Engineering, an MBA in Information Technology Management, and a specialization in Machine Learning Engineering.

 - 🌱 ALWAYS learning and improving...